Skip to main content

 enabled: true

-Next, add the depedabot rule:
+Next, add the dependabot rule:

 repository: